KylianJ41/6.5840-Distributed-Systems/README.md

-MIT lab 1 from Distributed systems course : https://pdos.csail.mit.edu/6.824/labs/lab-mr.html
+"MIT Lab 1 from the Distributed Systems course: https://pdos.csail.mit.edu/6.824/labs/lab-mr.html

-All test pass.
-I wrote this project following TDD methodology (unit tests, integration tests).
+All tests pass.
+I wrote this project following the TDD (Test-Driven Development) methodology (using unit tests and integration tests).